Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Budget Adjustment Categories

 • Medical/Dental Expenses: The student financial aid budget includes an allowance for medical/dental expenses and health insurance.
-It is KHSC-KansasCOM policy that all students provide proof of health insurance, and budget adjustments will be considered only for those students complying with that policy.
+It is KHSU-KansasCOM policy that all students provide proof of health insurance, and budget adjustments will be considered only for those students complying with that policy.
 A budget adjustment can be made for medically necessary procedures and medically necessary prescriptions for the amount that exceeds the budget allowances.
 Students must provide written verification of health insurance coverage.
 Prior year expenses will not be considered for an increase.

 • Tuition Adjustment: Students may receive a budget adjustment for tuition charges more than what is allowed in the Cost of Attendance.